-- Development and implementation of up to two Community Hubs per year for the next five years

-- An increase by 10% in the engagement of residents to volunteer to support local community initiatives.
-The last record showed 38% of people volunteering on a formal and informal basis

-- Agreement by all county councillors to promote the Community Pledge in their local constituencies by 2020

-- Partnership with Town and Community

-Councils in line with new arrangements, as a

-result of the recommendations from the Welsh
+- Development and implementation of up to two Community Hubs per year for the next five years - An increase by 10% in the engagement of residents to volunteer to support local community initiatives.
+The last record showed 38% of people volunteering on a formal and informal basis - Agreement by all county councillors to promote the Community Pledge in their local constituencies by 2020 - Partnership with town and community councils in line with new arrangements, as a result of the recommendations from the Welsh Government review

-Government review

-Retaining local services will support local businesses and community groups.

-Retaining local services through Place Based Plans will ensure they are more accessible to the communities they serve.

-Working with communities will increase community engagement, capacity building and cohesion.
+Well-being goa als A Prosperous Wales Retaining local services will support local businesses and community groups.
+A More Equal Wales Retaining local services through Place Based Plans will ensure they are more accessible to the communities they serve.
+A Wales of Cohesive Communities Working with communities will increase community engagement, capacity building and cohesion.
 As part of this work we will support our communities to develop the skills, capabilities and confidence necessary to be able to 'do things for themselves'.
 We will also support communities to have a voice and feel confident they are listened to.
 Supporting community based public transport development will enable more equal access to services.
 We will use local buildings to provide services for the benefit of all.
-And, volunteers will be valued and seen as an asset to local communities

-Building on the arts and cultural opportunities available will encourage participation by all and contribute to the local economy.

-A globally responsible Wales

-Through the Place Based Plans we will create an environment where public services involve all residents and take account of their needs and aspirations.
-The Local Authority and Powys residents will be focused on looking after and maintaining their environment through street cleansing and recycling services, public protection and voluntary action to remove litter, maintain recreation and countryside spaces.
+And, volunteers will be valued and seen as an asset to local communities A Wales of vibrant culture and thriving Welsh language Building on the arts and cultural opportunities available will encourage participation by all and contribute to the local economy.
+A globally responsible Wales Through the Place Based Plans we will create an environment where public services involve all residents and take account of their needs and aspirations.
+The Local Authority and Powys Residents will be focused on looking after and maintaining their environment through street cleansing and recycling services, public protection and voluntary action to remove litter, maintain recreation and countryside spaces.
 These are a few examples of social responsibility activities that help to sustain our environment.